openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

 .. only:: Partners

-   Only edX Program Managers have the permissions needed to re-run a course.
+   Only edX staff members have the permissions needed to re-run a course.
-   To re-run a course that is hosted on the `edx.org`_ or `edX Edge`_ sites, contact your edX Program Manager.
-After your Program Manager creates the new course using the re-run feature, you can complete the steps to :ref:`update the new course<Update the New Course>`.
+   To re-run a course that is hosted on the `edx.org`_ or `edge.edx.org`_ sites, contact your edX Partner Manager.
+After your Partner Manager creates the new course using the re-run feature, you can complete the steps to :ref:`update the new course<Update the New Course>`.